rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    * v1.7 was led by Google.
    * v1.8 is led by a Microsoft employee (<a target="_blank" href="https://twitter.com/jaydumars?lang=en">Jaice Singer DuMars</a>) after Microsoft joined the CNCF July 2017.

+K8s' Google heritage means Kubernetes is about scaling for a lot of traffic with redundancies to achieve high availability (HA).

 ## Competitors